thierrygosselin/stackr/README.md

-Functions found in **stackr** ![](vignettes/stackr_functions.png) An example of the workflow ![](vignettes/stackr_workflow.png) All-in-one filter ![](vignettes/stackr_all-in-one_filters.png) Vignettes is a work in progress, check now and then for updates.
+Functions found in **stackr** ![](vignettes/stackr_functions.png) An example of the workflow ![](vignettes/stackr_workflow.png) All-in-one filter ![](vignettes/stackr_all-in-one_filters.png) Vignettes are in development, check periodically for updates.